Dr Stella Bolaki

 Stella’s primary research specialisms are in narratives of illness and disability, critical medical humanities and in ethnic American literature.
 They further include Black feminist studies and cultural theory.
 Her first monograph Unsettling the Bildungsroman: Reading Contemporary Ethnic American Women’s Fiction (Rodopi, 2011) considers the continuing relevance of the Bildungsroman (or coming-of-age narrative) in an ethnic American and postcolonial context, focusing on the work of Jamaica Kincaid, Sandra Cisneros, Maxine Hong Kingston and Audre Lorde.
 Stella has also co-edited Audre Lorde’s Transnational Legacies (University of Massachusetts Press, 2015) that documents the influence of Lorde’s writing and activism beyond the United States.

-Stella’s second monograph Illness as Many Narratives: Arts, Medicine and Culture (Edinburgh University Press, 2016) is part of her medical humanities research that has focused on the category of illness experience and its significance in the field.
-Shifting attention beyond traditional narrative/literary modes of communicating illness experience that have dominated medical humanities, the book considers a wide variety of media and artistic forms including photography, performance art, film, theatre, animation and online narratives.
-The exhibition catalogue and volume of essays Prescriptions: Artists’ books on wellbeing and medicine (Natrix Natrix Press 2017) she has co-edited develops this interest in visual and multimodal forms of representing illness through a specific focus on artists’ books.
-Stella’s work has appeared in journals such as Literature and Medicine, Mosaic, Medical Humanities, Textual Practice, the Journal of Literary & Cultural Disability Studies and Life Writing.
+Stella’s second monograph Illness as Many Narratives: Arts, Medicine and Culture (Edinburgh University Press, 2016) is part of her medical humanities research that has focused on illness experience and its significance in the field.
+Shifting attention beyond traditional narrative/literary modes of communicating illness experience that have dominated medical humanities, the book considers a wide variety of media and artistic forms including photography, artists’ books, performance art, film, theatre, animation and online narratives.
+Stella’s work on topics such as women’s health, chronic illness, disability, self-care, and illness aesthetics has appeared in Literature and Medicine, Mosaic, Medical Humanities, Textual Practice, the Journal of Literary & Cultural Disability Studies and Life Writing.

-Stella’s research on contemporary artistic practice in the context of health, illness and disability has a collaborative and public engagement dimension, and has received funding from the Wellcome Trust and the British Academy.
-Her interdisciplinary project Artists’ Books and the Medical Humanities established the Prescriptions: Artists’ Books special collection that has informed exhibitions, creative workshops, teaching provision at Kent and PhD training programmes (such as CHASE’s training programme).
-Ideas relating to her research on artists’ books have appeared in a guest-edited special issue for the Journal of Medical Humanities, essays for the Routledge Companion to Literature and Disability and the Routledge Handbook of the Medical Humanities, as well as in blog posts for The Polyphony and the British Academy.
-More recently, in collaboration with the School of Law at the University of Essex, she has explored the uses of artists’ books in practice-based participatory research that focuses on the experiences and wellbeing of mothers whose children have been adopted without their consent.
+Stella’s research in contemporary artistic practice relating to health, illness and disability is collaborative and public facing and has received funding from the Wellcome Trust, the British Academy, Research England and Kent’s AHRC Impact Acceleration Account scheme.
+Her ongoing work seeks to expand the traditional practitioners and audiences of artists’ books in the context of community arts for health and social justice.
+The project Artists’ Books and the Medical Humanities established the Prescriptions: Artists’ Books special collection that has informed exhibitions, creative workshops and doctoral training programmes.
+Ideas relating to Stella’s research on artists’ books have appeared in the exhibition catalogue and co-edited volume of essays Prescriptions: Artists’ books on wellbeing and medicine, a guest-edited special issue for the Journal of Medical Humanities, essays for the Routledge Companion to Literature and Disability and the Routledge Handbook of the Medical Humanities, as well as in blog posts for The Polyphony and the British Academy.
+Currently, she is engaged in a collaborative project that explores the uses of artist’s book workshops for mothers grappling with the profound emotional impact of having their children removed and placed for adoption.
+Linked to this project, she is developing these workshops as a creative intervention to support alternative forms of testimony-sharing in the context of UK public inquiries about survivors’ experiences of family separation.

 Teaching

-Stella teaches a variety of modules in American and contemporary literature for the School of English and contributes to health and medical humanities teaching for the Kent and Medway Medical School.
-She is also the Director of Kent’s MA in Medical Humanities.
+Stella teaches a variety of modules in American and contemporary literature and contributes to health and medical humanities teaching for the Kent and Medway Medical School.
 Her approach to teaching has been shaped by her interdisciplinary research interests, collaboration and outreach.
-Stella is a Fellow of the Higher Education Academy (FHEA) and has served as external examiner for taught programmes and PhDs in several institutions.
+Stella is a Fellow of the Higher Education Academy and has served as external examiner for taught programmes and PhDs in several institutions.

 Supervision